subsquid/docs/docs/sdk/resources/migrate/migrate-to-portal.md

     * [enable the preview mode](https://app.subsquid.io/preview)
     * navigate to [the portals page](https://app.subsquid.io/portal)
-    * click on the tile of your network and follow the instructions Once you're done you should be able to run your (now portal-powered) squid both locally and in the Cloud.
-You can skip [step 3](#step-3).
+    * click on the tile of your network and follow the instructions

+   Once you're done you should be able to run your (now portal-powered) squid both locally and in the Cloud.
+You can skip [step 3](#step-3) - it should be already done.

  - If you want to use a private portal:
     * [set it up](/subsquid-network/participate/portal)
     * get your portal's [dataset-specific API URL](/subsquid-network/participate/portal/#using-your-portal) for the network you're interested in

  - If you don't have an SQD Cloud account and just want to see a portal in action, you can use the following URL template:
    ```
    https://portal.sqd.dev/datasets/<dataset-slug>